Generic Emergency Procedures / Information Resources

 Always consult with the person as to their preference with regards to:

-• Ways of being removed from their wheelchair i.e. the number of persons necessary for assistance.
+• If recommended, ways of being removed from their wheelchair ie. The numbers of persons necessary for assistance.

-• Whether to extend or move extremities when lifting because of pain, catheter bags, spasticity, braces, etc.
+• Whether to extend or move extremities when lifting because of pain, catheter bags, spasticity, brace, etc.

-• After evacuation: ask if medical attention is required and if a wheelchair is not available, ask where they would be
+• After evacuation, ask if medical attention is required and if a wheelchair is not available, ask where they would be comfortable.

 Persons with Low Vision